Updated on August 23, 2022

-When a CPS investigator comes to your child’s school to interview him or her, the investigator may need your consent to interview your child if you are present at the school during the interview.
-However, if you are not present at the school when the investigator comes to talk to your child, your consent is not required to conduct the interview.
+When a CPS investigator comes to your child’s home or school to interview him or her, the investigator may need your consent to interview your child if you are present at the school during the interview.
+However, if you are not present when the investigator comes to talk to your child, your consent is not required to conduct the interview.

 Should I Talk to the CPS Investigator?

 You are not required to talk to the CPS investigator if you do not want to.
 However, if you refuse to cooperate with CPS, the investigator may take your children from you by arguing that you are hiding something.

 If you are not sure what to say to a CPS investigator, contact an experienced attorney to discuss your particular case.
 Your attorney will help you navigate your CPS case and handle your communications with the investigator.

 When talking to the CPS investigator, you have a right to know what you are being accused of.
 Once you know the allegations made against you, you can answer the investigator’s questions.

 If you acknowledge the fact that child abuse or neglect has occurred, the investigator may use your statement to remove your children from your home.
 If the investigator has reason to believe that the kids should be removed, he or she may ask you to sign a safety plan to place your child with a family friend or relative.

 It is imperative that you understand your rights and all available options before talking to the CPS investigator.
 For this reason, it is highly advised to consult with a CPS lawyer to understand what you can and cannot say during the interview.